maniospas/Blombly/docs/advanced/preprocessor.md

 To support faster compilation, improve comprehension, and avoid the inherent ambiguity that mixfit operators may create, the first token of the expression needs to be a keyword (e.g., `fn @name (@args)` is a valid definition, but `@name = fn (@args)` is not)
 Macros are always applied based on order of occurrence, with the last applicable one taking precedence.
 Next is an example of how macros can be used to alter code writing.
-This is very intrusive to the language and is not really recommended, but you can use things like this to customize the language to your tastes, effectively creating a variant.
+This is intrusive to the language and not really recommended, but you can use things like this to customize the language to your tastes, effectively creating a variant.

 ```java